yashrsinghh/IS477_Course_Project/README.md

 Week 7-8: Ethical/Licensing Notes

-All the data was found publicly on Kaggle, and was collected from trustworthy sources.
-For both the Federal Reserve Rate and S&P 500 datasets, the source of these two datasets was from Creative Commons which is a public domain.
-Due to this, our datasets don't have any ethical or licensing issues.
+The Federal Funds data was found publicly on Kaggle, and was collected from trustworthy sources.
+The S&P 500 data was collected from investing.com which is a global financial data nad news platform.
+Both our datasets have trustworthy origins and we looked into the origins of our data and found that the datasets don't have any ethical or licensing issues.